• SPEAKERS

 Thierry Carlier

+H.E.
 Ambassador of France to Sweden

 Mr Thierry Carlier was appointed as Ambassador of France in Sweden on March 7th 2025.
 From 2014 to 2018, he worked at the General Secretariat for Defence and National Security (SGDSN) as Director for international, strategic and technological affairs, managing inter-agency coordination for counter-terrorism, counter-proliferation and export control.
 Promoted to Lieutenant General, he then went back to the DGA as Director for International Development (2018-2022).
 He was then promoted to General and assigned as Deputy General Director of DGA (2022-2025).